 You can prepare ashwagandha skin toner to keep the skin healthy.

-- Take 1 teaspoon of dried ginger, 2 teaspoons of dried ashwagandha root and 1 teaspoon of dried lemon peel.
+- Take 1 teaspoon of dried ginger, 2 teaspoons of dried ashwagandha root powder and 1 teaspoon of dried lemon peel.

 - Boil all these ingredients in 200ml water and use this infusion as a toner to get a supple and glowing skin.